 Pour glaze over the top of the cake and spread with a spatula, letting it trickle down the sides.
 Let set for at least 30 minutes before serving, or until the icing is hard.
 Cut with a serrated knife, using a sawing motion.

-Recipe courtesy Gale Gand, ?Butter Sugar Flour Eggs? by Gale Gand, Rick Tramonto, Julia Moskin: Clarkson N. Potter Publishers, 1999
+Recipe courtesy of Gale Gand, ?Butter Sugar Flour Eggs? by Gale Gand, Rick Tramonto, Julia Moskin: Clarkson N. Potter Publishers, 1999